jlgerber/cpp_happy_fun_time/session_01/session01.md

 }
 ```

-As you can see, function signatures start with a type (```bool`` in this case), followed by a name, and parens.
-Within the parens, you may have zero or more parameters.
-These parameters have to be explicitly typed.
-Above, you can see that we have one parameter, bar, which is of type string.
-After the parens, the body of the funciton is delineated with a pair of curly braces.
-It is considered good form to indent the body of the function, but formatting has no effect of the actual code.

-Finally, our function must return data, per its signature.
-It does so using the *return* keyword.
+As you can see, the above example function returns a boolean value.
+It is named "foo", and it has a single parameter, named "bar", which is of type *string*.

-## includes, The odules of the C++ world
+## includes, The Modules of the C++ World

 In C++, like in Python, you can split your implementation of a program up into multiple files.
-And like, Python, you can leverage existing libraries to do much of the low level work for you; you are not stuck writing everything from scratch, and much of what is considered modern C++ is actually provided by the Standard Library, and not the language itself ( although the standard library is, well standard, and available on all compilers so...)
+And like, Python, you can leverage existing libraries to do much of the low level work for you; you are not stuck writing everything from scratch, and much of what is considered modern C++ is actually provided by the Standard Library, not the language itself ( although the standard library is, well standard, and available on all compilers so...)

 In Python, you import modules.
-C++ doesnt have a module system ( yet. its on the way).However, you can include other code using the #include preprocessor directive.
+C++ doesnt have a module system ( yet. its on the way).
+However, you can include other code using the #include preprocessor directive.
 There are actually two forms:

 ```
 #include<>